im-varun/sareq/README.md

 SAReq is built for:
 - Developers who are just getting started and want to experiment with HTTP requests in a straightforward way.
 - Developers who prefer command-line tools for quick testing and debugging of APIs.
-- Solo developers looking for a minimal tool for testing in a local environment.

 ## Features